sanderboer/typst-pagemaker/docs/update_plan.md

 ## Recent Changes (November 2025)

 ### Sizing, Placement, and Alignment Status
-- **2025-11-09**: ✅ PDF sizing, placement, and alignment fully working
+- **2025-11-09**: ✅ All media sizing, placement, and alignment fully working
-  - Intrinsic dimensions correctly detected via `pdf_intrinsic_size_mm`
+  - Intrinsic dimensions correctly detected for all media types (PDF, SVG, raster)
   - Positioning in frames with `:ALIGN:` and `:VALIGN:` properties working
-  - Caption rendering with alignment working (see bug fix below)
+  - Caption rendering with alignment working
-- **2025-11-09**: ❌ `:FIT: cover` mode is BROKEN for all media types
+- **2025-11-09**: ✅ `:FIT: cover` mode now WORKING for all media types
-  - Does NOT work for raster images (PNG, JPEG, etc.)
+  - ✅ Works for raster images (PNG, JPEG, etc.) with alignment-based cropping
-  - Does NOT work for SVGs
+  - ✅ Works for SVGs with clipping and alignment
-  - Does NOT work for PDFs
+  - ✅ Works for PDFs with clipping and alignment
-  - Parser accepts the property, but rendering logic doesn't implement clipping/cropping
+  - ✅ Alignment determines visible region when overflow occurs
-  - Urgent fix needed in **M3: Cover/Contain FIT Unification**
+  - ✅ Implementation complete in **M3: Cover/Contain FIT Unification**

 ### Bug Fixes & Code Quality
 - **2025-11-09**: Fixed PDF/image caption + alignment bug where captions disappeared when alignment was specified